 Outstanding women celebrated at Young Woman Engineer of the Year Awards

-3 young female engineers have been recognised at the Institution of Engineering and Technology’s (IET) Young Woman Engineer of the Year Awards for their work in engineering.
+Three young women engineers have been recognised at the Institution of Engineering and Technology’s (IET) Young Woman Engineer of the Year Awards for their work in engineering.

 IET Young Woman Engineer of the Year